Setting.

 Australia

+Australia has six states plus the Northern Territory.
 In the map, the lines are the borders of South Australia.
 The circle pinpoints Adelaide, the capital city of South Australia.

 South Australia